 As Suq which is at a distance of 365 kilometers from the city of Jeddah and Ad Duwayhi project which is 450 kilometers southwest of Riyad are the future locations of gold mining and processing.

 With increased oil and shale production from other countries lowering the price of oil, Saudi Arabia is cutting production to maintain current prices.
 It is beginning to take other mineral resources very seriously.
-Gold mining is likely to increase over time as a way to add to the country’s economy.
+Gold mining is likely to increase over time as a way to add to the country’s economy and provide more stability and diversity of resources.